phailee/laravel-authorize-dot-net/README.md

 ## Introduction

-Laravel Cashier-Authorize provides an expressive, fluent interface to [Authorize.net's](https://authorize.net) subscription billing services.
-It handles almost all of the boilerplate subscription billing code you are dreading writing.
-In addition to basic subscription management, Cashier-Authorize can handle cancellation grace periods, and even generate invoice PDFs.
+This package provides a compatible, expressive and fluent interface to [Authorize.net's](https://authorize.net) native subscription billing services.
+It handles (mostly) all of the boilerplate subscription billing code you would otherwise have to manage yourself.
+In addition to basic subscription management, this package can also handle cancellation grace periods.

 ## Basic Setup

 Please read the following for the basic setup.

 ## Composer Setup
-composer require atacante/cashier-authorizenetpaisa
+composer require lighth7015/cashier-authorize-dot-net

 #### .env
 ADN_ENV=